Anusorn - stock.adobe.com

 How SkyLab is democratising hybrid cloud management

-Singapore-based SkyLab is disrupting the cloud landscape with its orchestration platform that promises to help telcos and enterprises address the challenges with operating hybrid cloud environments.
+Singapore-based SkyLab is disrupting the cloud landscape with its orchestration platform, which promises to help telcos and enterprises address the challenges of operating hybrid cloud environments.

 Initially specialising in rooftop solar panel monitoring, SkyLab has evolved over the past nine years.
 Its journey began with the need to manage thousands of edge devices, which led to the development of FusionFlow, a platform capable of orchestrating workloads across private and public clouds.

 “FusionFlow is composed of many Lego blocks,” said Sean Kim, group chief technology officer of SkyLab.
-“It incorporates virtualisation technology, Kubernetes for application management in a distributed environment, storage, software-defined networking and support for GPU [graphics processing unit]-enabled virtual machines and bare metal services.”
+“It incorporates virtualisation technology, Kubernetes for application management in a distributed environment, storage, software-defined networking, and support for graphics processing unit [GPU]-enabled virtual machines and bare metal services.”

-Kim said the platform’s architecture addresses the need for efficient management of resources across multiple cloud environments, including Microsoft Azure, Amazon Web Services (AWS), Oracle Cloud Infrastructure, Huawei Cloud, Alibaba Cloud as well as private cloud deployments.
+Kim said the platform’s architecture addresses the need for efficient management of resources across multiple cloud environments, including Microsoft Azure, Amazon Web Services (AWS), Oracle Cloud Infrastructure, Huawei Cloud, Alibaba Cloud and private cloud deployments.

 “Customers can provision virtual machines, network resources, and even bare metal instances automatically,” he said.
 “This allows them to choose the best place for their services based on price and scalability, without worrying about downtime.”

-For example, a company could use Azure's ChatGPT interface, AWS's business logic capabilities, and store sensitive data in their private cloud, all orchestrated through FusionFlow.
-“You can connect all these environments with a virtualised network and operate them as a single application runtime,” Kim said.
+For example, a company could use Azure’s ChatGPT interface, AWS’s business logic capabilities, and store sensitive data in their private cloud, all orchestrated through FusionFlow.
+“You can connect all these environments with a virtualised network and operate them as a single application runtime,” said Kim.

-SkyLab’s approach contrasts with platforms like OpenStack, which was designed for enterprise users and lack the multi-tenancy, granular billing and resource tracking required by service providers, Kim said.
-“OpenStack is free initially but making it suitable for service provision requires millions of dollars and there’s no guarantee of success,” he added.
+SkyLab’s approach contrasts with platforms like OpenStack, which was designed for enterprise users and lacks the multi-tenancy, granular billing and resource tracking required by service providers, he said.
+“OpenStack is free initially, but making it suitable for service provision requires millions of dollars and there’s no guarantee of success,” said Kim.

 Read more about IT in APAC